puutaro/CommandClick/README.md

 - Current web browser mainly has tab feature.
 But `CommandClick`'core is  hisotry search.
 Threafore, you easly restore, load, and check my hisotry.
 - Current web browser suport normal javascript.
 But `CommandClick` enforce javascript, and lead you to more wide spread usage.
 - Current web browser cannot create original android aplication.
 But `CommandClick` can create aplication just for you as low code tool.
-- Current web browser cannnot support shellscript.
+- Current web browser cannot support shellscript.
 But `CommandClick` can support shellscript via termux.
 You can take advantage of the shell's wealth of assets.

 App installation